Click here to find out more

 i) sell subject to a reserve price

 ii) advance the bidding at their sole discretion.

 iii) refuse to accept the bidding of any person or persons, without giving any reason therefore.

 2. The highest bidder shall be the Purchaser and in the event of a dispute the Auctioneer shall have sole discretion to settle it or re-offer the lot.
 At the close of sale the purchase cannot be cancelled and no allowance can be made.
 Where a sale has a combined lot that permits bidding on all or selected lots within a sale then the Auctioneer reserves the right to accept the combined lot bid against the individual bids.

 3. The Auctioneer may arrange, consolidate, withdraw any lot or vary the order of sale without previous notice and may bid on the Vendor’s behalf for any lot offered either with a reserve or subject to the Auctioneers discretion.

 4. Every lot shall at the close of sale be considered as delivered and the Purchaser shall be responsible for payment and removal of that lot.

 Payment: All lots must be paid for within 5 days of the sale or as stipulated in the Specific Conditions of Sale.
-Payment must be made by secure funds such as direct money transfer or credit/debit card.
+Payment must be made by secure funds such as direct money transfer or credit/debit card, please note we do not accept personal credit cards.
 A surcharge will be made for credit card transactions, there is no charge for debit cards.
 Card payments made via the telephone will be limited to £1,500 (or € equivalent).
-We reserve the right to refuse cash payments for purchases and will not accept cash payments of over £5,000 (or € equivalent), limited to £10,000 over any three-month period.
+We reserve the right to refuse cash payments for purchases and will not accept cash payments of over £2,500 (or € equivalent) per customer per month.

 a.
 The Purchaser is responsible for collecting the lot from the premises at which it is located (“location”)

 b.
 The Purchaser is to contact the Vendor or Vendors Agent as soon as practicable after the auction to arrange a date, or dates, upon which the Purchaser may have access to the location premises to collect and remove the lot